LesleyLai/eml/docs/src/grammar.md

 group = "(" expr ")"
 ```

-Blocks is a group of expressions that evaluate to the last expression.
+Blocks is a expression surrounded by curly braces.

 ```.ebnf
 block = "{" expr "}"